 Don’t we all have days when we feel happy and calm, and other days when our mind is raging with stuff we don’t want or need to think about?
 Days when we feel sane vs. days when we don’t?

 We can really screw ourselves by acting out our own versions of insanity, whatever they look like.
 What I want to do is help folks learn to feel more stable on most days AND get through unstable ones without collateral damage.

 I’m not describing people as crazy; I’m calling hurtful cognitive and emotional habits crazy.
-My goal is not to discredit or marginalize folks who struggle with mental illness, nor to refer to actual diagnoses of mental illness in any way; it is to offer helpful tools to anyone who wants to train their brain to be more relaxed and rational.
+I'm not pointing any fingers -- I'm asking, does any of this make you feel crazy the way it makes ME feel crazy?
+If so, then my goal is to offer helpful tools to train your brain to be more relaxed and rational.
 More stable.
 Less crazy.